hidecode221b/LG4X/README.md

 You can add and remove peak at the end of column from the Fit table.

 ### Drop-down menus

+#### Importing data
+LG4X imports csv format or tab separated text files.
+A data file should contain two columns.
+First column is energy and second column is spectral intensity.
+LG4X skips first row, because it is typically used for column names.
+Imported data is displayed in the figure and listed in the file list.
+You can also open the directory to import all csv and text files in the file list.

 #### File list
 Imported file path is added in the list.
 You can choose the path to import file from the list once you import a data file.